PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab32-rain_data.md

 ## Version 3

-Using `matplotlib` create a chart of the dates and the values.
-The x_values are a list of values for the x-axis, they can be datetimes, ints, almost anything.
-The y_values are a list of values for the Y axis, one for each value in x_values.
+Using `matplotlib` create a chart of the dates and the daily totals for a given year.
+The x_values will be a list of dates The y_values are a list of the daily totals for the Y axis, one for each value in x_values.
 If you don't have matplotlib installed, run `pip install matplotlib`.

 ```python
 import matplotlib.pyplot as plt